Jeremy Bamber: White House Farm murders

-Bamber claims he alerted police to the shootings at around 3:30am on 7 August 1985.
-He contests to have told them Nevill had telephoned him to say that Bamber's sister, Sheila Caffell, had gone "berserk" with Nevill's rifle.
+Bamber claims he alerted police to the shootings at around 3:30 am on 7 August 1985.
+He contends that he told them Nevill had telephoned him to say that Bamber's sister, Sheila Caffell, had gone "berserk" with Nevill's rifle.
 When police entered the farmhouse at White House Farm, Caffell was found dead on the floor of her parents' bedroom with the rifle up against her throat.
 June was found in the same room.
 Caffell's six-year-old twin sons, Nicholas and Daniel, were found in their beds in another upstairs room, while Nevill was found in the kitchen downstairs.
 The family had been shot a total of twenty-five times, mostly at close range.

 Sheila had spent time in a psychiatric hospital undergoing treatment for schizophrenia months before the murders.
 The police believed that she was responsible until Mugford told them Jeremy had implicated himself.
 The prosecution argued that there was no evidence that Bamber's father had telephoned him, stating that Nevill was too badly injured to have spoken to anyone; that there was no blood on the kitchen phone; and that he would have called the police, not Bamber.
-They also argued that the silencer was on the rifle when the shots were fired and that Caffell's reach was not long enough to hold the gun and silencer at her throat and press the trigger.
+They also argued that the silencer was on the rifle when the shots were fired, and that Caffell's reach was not long enough to hold the gun and silencer at her throat and press the trigger.
 In addition, Sheila was not strong enough, they said, to have overcome Nevill in what appeared to have been a violent struggle in the kitchen.
 They also argued that the fact she had shot herself twice in her apparent suicide attempt was evidence that she was not the killer.

 Bamber's defence team have unsuccessfully challenged the evidence over the years.
 They alleged that a police log suggested that Bamber's father had indeed called the police that night and that the silencer may not have been on the gun during the attacks.
 The evidence about the silencer was unreliable, they argued, because the silencer was found in a farmhouse cupboard by one of Bamber's cousins three days after the murders.